 The CGI team examines the task description and documents attached, including references, drawings, CAD models.
 The more detailed a brief they get, the faster and smoother the project goes.

 At this point, it’s time to work on the surroundings.
-When there’s a need for a brand-new custom scene for a lifestyle rendering, we build it around the product 3D model and fill with it the necessary objects.
+When there’s a need for a brand-new custom scene for a product lifestyle rendering, we build it from scratch and then fill it with necessary objects.

-Alternatively, we can put the 3D model in a ready-made scene from our CGI library.
-In that case, we’ll only need to tweak the scene at later stages to fit clients’ requirements.
+Alternatively, we can use a ready-made scene from our CGI library.
+In that case, we’ll adjust the scene to fit the project’s requirements at later stages.